sagiegurari/cargo-make/README.md

 COMPOSITE = "${TEST1} ${TEST2}"
 ````

-Environment variables can be defined as a simple key/value pair or key and the output (last line) of the provided script.
+Environment variables can be defined as a simple key/value pair or key and the output (second line) of the provided script.
 In addition, you can define environment variables values based on other environment variables using the ${} syntax.

 All environment variables defined in the env block and in the [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml) will be set before running the tasks.